jestjs/jest/website/versioned_docs/version-25.x/Configuration.md

 Default: `["/node_modules/"]`

 An array of regexp pattern strings that are matched against all source file paths before transformation.
-If the test path matches any of the patterns, it will not be transformed.
+If the file path matches any of the patterns, it will not be transformed.

 These pattern strings match against the full path.
 Use the `<rootDir>` string token to include the path to your project's root directory to prevent it from accidentally ignoring all of your files in different environments that may have different root directories.